Triple H: Chief Operating Officer (2011–2013)

-Triple H returned on the April 30 episode of Raw, when he refused to give in to Brock Lesnar's unreasonable contract demands, resulting in Lesnar attacking him and storyline breaking his arm.
+Triple H returned on the April 30 episode of Raw SuperShow, when he refused to give in to Brock Lesnar's unreasonable contract demands, resulting in Lesnar attacking him and storyline breaking his arm.
 Upon his return two weeks later, Triple H was confronted by Lesnar's legal representative, Paul Heyman, who announced Lesnar was filing a lawsuit against WWE for breach of contract.
 After he accosted Heyman, Heyman threatened another lawsuit against Triple H for assault and battery.
-At No Way Out on June 17, Triple H challenged a non-present Lesnar to a match at SummerSlam, which Heyman refused on Lesnar's behalf the following night on Raw.
+At No Way Out on June 17, Triple H challenged a non-present Lesnar to a match at SummerSlam, which Heyman refused on Lesnar's behalf the following night on Raw SuperShow.
 At Raw 1000, Stephanie McMahon goaded Heyman into Triple H's challenge against Lesnar.
 To anger Triple H, Lesnar broke Michaels's arm on the August 13 episode of Raw.
 Six days later at SummerSlam, Triple H lost to Lesnar after submitting to the Kimura Lock, breaking his arm again in storyline.

-Triple H returned on the February 25, 2013 episode of Raw, brawling with Brock Lesnar after he attempted to attack Mr. McMahon.
-The brawl resulted in Lesnar having his head split open and requiring 18 stitches.
+Triple H returned on the February 25, 2013, episode of Raw, brawling with Brock Lesnar after he attempted to attack Mr. McMahon.
+The brawl resulted in Lesnar having his head legitimately split open and requiring 18 stitches.
 The following week, Triple H issued a challenge to Lesnar, requesting a rematch with him at WrestleMania 29 on April 7, which Lesnar accepted on the condition that he could choose the stipulation.
 The following week, after Triple H signed the contract and assaulted Heyman, the stipulation was revealed as No Holds Barred with Triple H's career on the line.
 Triple H defeated Lesnar after a Pedigree onto the steel steps.
 On May 19 at Extreme Rules, Triple H lost to Lesnar in a steel cage match after interference from Heyman, and also injured his jaw.

 The next night on Raw, Triple H wrestled Heyman's newest client, Curtis Axel.
 He suffered a storyline concussion and was deemed to have forfeited.
 Despite being medically cleared to wrestle before the June 3 episode of Raw, Vince and Stephanie McMahon did not allow Triple H to wrestle Axel, citing concerns for his well-being and the safety of his children.
 In response, Triple H stormed out the arena and vowed to return to the ring the next week on Raw.